jes/ngindock/README.md

 The code that rewrites `nginx.conf` is really bad.
 It will strip all your comments.
 If the "server" directives under your "upstream" look a bit funny then it will mess up the file in confusing ways.

-Config options should be listed in a more-sensible order in the documentation.

 ## Caveats